arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/About-device-status-in-IoT-Cloud.md

 ---
-title: "About device status in IoT Cloud"
+title: "About device status in Arduino Cloud"
 id: 4407169649682
 ---